 10. Seek Professional Help if Needed

 If stress becomes overwhelming and starts affecting your daily life, don't hesitate to seek professional help.
 A therapist or counselor can provide guidance and strategies specific to your situation.
-They can help you develop coping mechanisms and provide ongoing support in managing stress.
+Keeping a therapy journal can complement sessions by tracking thoughts, emotions, and coping techniques.

 Reading more: